-Seaweed has been eaten for many years and provides a nutritional balance to any diet.
+Seaweed has been eaten for many years and provides a nutritional balance to any healthy diet.
 Cheap to harvest and full of nourishing health benefits, there’s no surprise it’s so popular.

 However, some have reported rather embarrassing side effects of consuming seaweed, so it’s time to debunk those myths and figure out what seaweed really does to your gut.